gamemanual0/gm0/source/docs/custom-manufacturing/3d-printing.rst

 Disadvantages of 3D Printing
 ----------------------------

-- **If you are out of 3D printed spares at a competition, you’re probably out of luck.
+- **If you are out of 3D printed spares at a competition, you're probably out of luck.
 Teams are advised to print at least one set of every single 3D printed part as spares for competition**.
 - 3D printed components are generally weaker than other materials such as aluminum.
 However, printing in the proper orientation can be very strong - teams have 3D printed hooks and other parts to support their FRC\ |reg| robot (120 pounds) and FTC robots (40 pounds).
 - 3D printed parts should only be loaded in one orientation.
 That is, if the robot is hanging from a hook, the only load should be on the bottom face of the curved part of the hook.
 Try to eliminate side loads as much as possible to avoid part failure.
 - The size of 3D printed parts is limited by the size of your print bed.